aman-gill-97/FiveLetters/README.md

 ## Contributions
 Contributions are welcome!
 If you have suggestions or bug reports, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can replace the placeholder URLs with the actual links.
-Let me know if this works for you!